 Update (): I’ve disabled comments again.
 Maybe it’s time to reconsider a static generator?

-In summary, I’ve replaced a publishing platform I was happy with and felt I had a bit of control over for a better and more flexible tool for writing and promoting my content.
+In summary, I’ve replaced a publishing platform I was happy with and felt I’d a bit of control over for a better and more flexible tool for writing and promoting my content.
 I’m still going to use Nikola for different projects that change less often than a blog.